 <TEXT>Martin (2009) maintains that the emergence of styling as a defined occupation and the ‘infinitely expandable parameters’ of the role are linked to the working culture within 1980s style press magazines, such as Blitz, i-D and The Face.
 These independently produced publications sought to provide a counter-culture alternative to mainstream fashion publishing.
 Martin cites the informal working dynamics within these publications as contributing factors to the advent of the freelance role.
 McAssey and Buckley (2011) support this, stating that the first freelance stylists appeared during the eighties and fulfilled roles within such magazines because they did not have permanent fashion staff.
 The flexibility of freelance working life allowed the stylists to contribute to a range of different publications without being restricted to one way of working or one point of view (McAssey and Buckley 2011).

 If indeed the role was defined as a profession in the 1980s, it could be suggested that it became an established one in the 1990s.
-Mower and Martinez (2007: vii) credit the ‘fashion marketing boom of the 1980s’ and the diversification of modes of global communication in the 1990s and new millennium as factors contributing to an increased demand for stylist.
+Mower (2007: vii) credit the ‘fashion marketing boom of the 1980s’ and the diversification of modes of global communication in the 1990s and new millennium as factors contributing to an increased demand for stylist.
 Reframing Pierre Bourdieu’s arguments, the British sociologist Mike Featherstone (1991: 35) describes the expansion of ‘market-orientated consumer cultural occupations’ such as media, advertising, design and fashion.
 Featherstone even argues that Thatcher’s Britain witnessed the expansion of the new middle class into occupations beyond that of cultural intermediary.

 New professional roles were being identified during this period and the advent of the Internet has amplified this, facilitating a demand for further creative roles.
 McRobbie (1998: 155) compares fashion media to the pop video industry, where the need for new specialist roles often comes about as jobs are created and ‘gaps and opportunities’ are identified in related areas.
 McRobbie quotes Tunstall (1971) and Elliott (1977) who argue that this flux within industries led to constant re-evaluation of roles, augmented labour mobility and the introduction of new job titles ‘almost overnight’.
 Within this context, women’s magazines such as Marie Claire operated with a minimal team of full-time staff members and commissioned contract workers to address specific needs.
 This way of working led to the generation of a new freelance culture within women’s magazine publishing (McRobbie 1998: 160).
 Styling began to be recognized as a distinct occupation as the editorial team started to value the contribution that these assistants were making to the production of features and the overall look of the magazine.
 McRobbie (1998) claims that Sally Brampton, the editor of Elle magazine in 1985 when it first launched in the United Kingdom, was instrumental in giving stylists more creative freedom because she was keen to ensure that they maintain a greater reputation for innovation and experimentation than that of their competitors, such as more established titles like Vogue.
 She says that these stylists started out as assistants running errands but were soon given a greater remit.